A list of Order of the Ancients characters in the historical portion of Assassin's Creed Origins.

 - Jerkass: Even leaving aside his sociopathy he's a massive dick.
 Among the things he does with the Apple is brainwash women and men into screaming their love for him, forcing people to dance ceaselessly, or just murder each other, and at least one instance of making a man think he was a chicken.

 - Nice Job Fixing It, Villain!: His needless cruelty to Bayek ultimately encouraged Bayek to create the Hidden Ones.
-That's right, the entire order exists because of Flavius's douchebaggery.
+That's right, the entire Brotherhood exists because of Flavius's douchebaggery.
+Before then, the Order of Ancients was barely threatened by anything to this extent.

 - Politically Incorrect Villain: During his battle with Bayek he refers to him as "just a farmer" and refers to Egypt as just a place filled with "camel herders and shit-shovelers".